federojas/Bandify/paw-webapp/README.md

 - Artists can indicate their favourites genres and roles
 - Bands can indicate their favourites genres and roles
 - Users can see which artists belong to a band and which role they occupy
+- Artists can leave bands they belong
+- Bands can kick Artists that no longer belong to the band

 ## Build